Joseph Medill: Political activity

-Medill was among Chicago's Protestant elites.
+Medill was among Chicago's Protestant elites (see, WASP).
 His rabid anti-Irish sentiment was published daily in The Chicago Tribune.
 He regularly dismissed the Irish as lazy and shiftless.
 “Who does not know that the most depraved, debased, worthless and irredeemable drunkards and sots which curse the community are Irish Catholics?”
 This came even as Irish laborers worked feverishly to complete Chicago's stately St. Patrick's church at Adams and Desplaines Streets in the mid-1850s.

 In 1864, Medill left the Tribune editorship for political activity, which occupied him for the next ten years.
 He was appointed by President Grant to the first Civil Service Commission.
 In 1870, he was elected as a delegate to the Illinois Constitutional convention.

+Medill joined with Samuel Snowden Hayes and Rosell Hough (prominent Chicago Democrats) in order to oppose conditions of military draft laws during the American Civil War, feeling that the government was demanding too many troops to be drafted out of Cook County.
+On February 23, 1865, they met with President Lincoln.
+On February 27, they had a meeting with both Lincoln and Secretary of War Edwin Stanton.
+Stanton rejected their concerns.
+Lincoln castigated them, particularly chewing-out Medill.
+Lincoln argued that Chicagoans and Medill's newspaper had been most uncompromising in their opposition to the south's stance on slavery, and therefore should muster the men demanded of them to supply the Union with troops.

 Mayoralty

-In 1871, after the Great Chicago Fire, Medill was elected mayor of Chicago as candidate of the temporary "Fireproof" party, defeating Charles C. P. Holden, and served as mayor for two years.
+In 1871, after the Great Chicago Fire, Medill was elected mayor of Chicago as the candidate of the emergency fusion "Union Fireproof" party, defeating Charles C. P. Holden, and served as mayor for two years.

 Medill was sworn in as mayor on December 4, 1871.

 As mayor, Medill gained more power for the mayor's office, created Chicago's first public library, enforced blue laws, and reformed the police and fire departments.